What is Cloudy Pad ?

 CLI:

-curl -fsSL https://raw.githubusercontent.com/PierreBeucher/cloudypad/master/install.sh | sh
+curl -fsSL https://raw.githubusercontent.com/PierreBeucher/cloudypad/master/install.sh | bash

 For other installation methods, see Installation